KemingWu/KemingWu.github.io/_pages/about.md

 I am Keming Wu (Chinese name: 吴科明), a junior undergraduate student in the [School of Big Data & Software Engineering](http://www.cse.cqu.edu.cn/) at [Chongqing University](https://www.cqu.edu.cn/).

 I have had the opportunity to work on complex evidence theory under the guidance of Professor [Fuyuan Xiao](http://www.cse.cqu.edu.cn/info/2095/5902.htm) from the School of Big Data & Software Engineering at Chongqing University.
 I have also worked on Spiking Neural Networks (SNN) in the team of Professor Guoqi Li from the Institute of Automation, Chinese
 Academy of Sciences.
 Currently, I am working on AI for Science under the guidance of Assistant Professor [Wentao Zhang](https://zwt233.github.io/) from Peking University.
-I am fortunate to be collaborating with [Minghao Xu](https://chrisallenming.github.io/) and Jiaze Song.
+I am fortunate to be collaborating with [Minghao Xu](https://chrisallenming.github.io/).

 My current research interests focus on 3D scene understanding, 3D Multimodal Models.

 Research Interests
 ======

-\begin{itemize}
-\item 3D scene understanding
+* scene understanding
-\item 3D Multimodal Models
+* 3D Multimodal Models

-\end{itemize}

-Getting started
+🔥 News
 ======
-1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
-1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
-1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
-Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
-1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
-1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
-They will appear at https://[your GitHub username].github.io/files/example.pdf.
-1. Check status by going to the repository settings, in the "GitHub pages" section
+* *2024.07:* One paper is accepted by ACM MM 2024 (My first CCF-A. Congratulations!).
+* *2024.01:* One paper is accepted by  Information Sciences (CCF-B tier journal.
+Congratulations!).
 Site-wide configuration
 ------
 The main configuration file for the site is in the base directory in [_config.yml](https://github.com/academicpages/academicpages.github.io/blob/master/_config.yml), which defines the content in the sidebars and other site-wide features.
 You will need to replace the default variables with ones about yourself and your site's github repository.
 The configuration file for the top menu is in [_data/navigation.yml](https://github.com/academicpages/academicpages.github.io/blob/master/_data/navigation.yml).
 For example, if you don't have a portfolio or blog posts, you can remove those items from that navigation.yml file to remove them from the header.